Bad Ass F*cking Kid: Release and promotion

 Bad Ass F*cking Kid was released on December 6, 2024, via Grade A Productions and Interscope Records.
 It debuted at number 197 on the US Billboard 200.
 None of the singles Nettspend had previously released were included on the mixtape.

 Following the release of Bad Ass F*cking Kid, Nettspend embarked on a promotional tour of the same name, performing at major cities as well as his hometown of Richmond, Virginia.
-At the Los Angeles show, he brought out English singer PinkPantheress.
+At the Los Angeles show, he brought out English singer PinkPantheress, where she would perform her song, "Break It Off".

 Composition

 Overview

 Bad Ass F*cking Kid is 15 tracks long with no features.
+It's a rage, trap, witch house and cloud rap album characterized by oversaturated vocals, AutoTune, clipping, and distorted 808s.
 The mixtape was mainly produced by OK, Kenny Beats, RokOnTheTrack, Reklus1ve, and Warren Hunter.
+Lyrically, tracks on Bad Ass F*cking Kid see Nettspend rap about living a hedonistic lifestyle.
 Writing for The Fader, Vivian Medithi said that Bad Ass F*cking Kid was "aimed at [Nettspend's] core fans" and described it as "Live.
 Love.
 ASAP for Zoomers".
 Zachary Horvath of HotNewHipHop compared Nettspend's style to that of rapper Ian, and wrote that the production had "some intriguing elements."
 Critics highlighted Nettspend's malapropisms, and noted that the mixtape suffered from Peter Pan syndrome.

 Songs

 On the intro, "Growing Up", Nettspend touches on themes of aging, saying he wishes he could "just not grow up".
 In a Pitchfork review, Meaghan Garvey compared the percussion and synthesizers on the track to "Purpose-era Bieber."
 Garvey wrote that the second track, "Leader", was "a disjointed string of corny boasts and buzzwords", and described the track's beat as "an old Salem song bit-crushed to oblivion".

 On the track "Tyla", Nettspend's Auto-Tuned performance drew comparisons to rapper Chief Keef.
-Garvey praised the track "ASAP", while Vivian Medithi of The Fader described it as "a bad Xerox of his October single F*ck Swag".
+Garvey praised the track "ASAP", while Vivian Medithi of The Fader described it as "a bad Xerox of his October single "F*ck Swag".
 The track "Skipping Class" contains a sample of Grimes' song "Genesis" (2012).
 Critics praised the track "Beach Leak", which features a Jersey club beat produced by Evilgiane.

+On "Skipping Class" Nettspend samples "Genesis" by Grimes and turns it into " ethereal weirdness".
+On "Beach Leak" Nettspend "breaks into something wildly unexpected" over a jersey club beat.

+Elements such as the ambient techno influences embedded in the beat of “Drop the Blunt” and the melancholic piano motif that introduces “A$AP” are quickly subsumed by the dense sonic textures that Nettspend most frequently gravitates toward.
+Nevertheless, these details contribute to the project’s distinctive and unexpectedly layered sound.